zounathan/ctf/pwn_tips/Heap_overflow/heap_skills.md

 ```
 ## fastbin_dup_consolidate
 Tricking malloc into returning an already-allocated heap pointer by putting a pointer on both fastbin freelist and unsorted bin freelist.
+1. Free the fastbin to put the chunk in fastbin freelist.
+2. Trigger malloc_consolidate to put the chunk in unsorted bin freelist.
+3. Double free the fastbin to put the chunk in the fastbin freelist again.
 ```c
 void* p1 = malloc(0x40);
 void* p2 = malloc(0x40);